thaibirding.com by Nick Upton

 (Photo by Malee Keratitaweesuk)

 Malee now has a rooftop restaurant, which is really nice, making full use of the great views here.
 Dinner is served around 7 pm but this is flexible , so that birders wishing to stay out late to look for Owls and Frogmouths are able to do so.
 Packed breakfasts and lunch are also available for those wishing to get out early and stay out all day, particularly if travelling to Den Ya Kat.
 Malee can arrange for a four-wheel drive vehicle and driver up to Den Ya Kat for 1500 baht, something I would recommend if the weather has been wet as the road up Doi Chiang Dao can be a treacherous mudslide.
 She can be contacted by e-mail maleenature@hotmail.com to book accommodation which might be necessary during the dry season and at weekends, otherwise just turn up.
 For those without their own transport Malee can arrange for pickup from Chiang Mai and the airport; a very convenient alternative to public transport!
-Doug Judell started a bird log at Malee's some years ago and it continues to be a good source of information.
+A bird log was started at Malee's some years ago and it continues to be a good source of information.
 Malee has high speed internet available, so please send me your notable observations.

 For a few years now there has been another bungalow resort right next to Malee's, called Chiang Dao Nest, and an increasing number of birders stay there.
 A number of bamboo huts are for rent here and food is served to order, as late as 9 pm, for those who want to stay out and spotlight birds; a very extensive and unusual selection of Thai and Western food is available.
 I understand that breakfast is available at very early times and packed lunches can be arranged.
 This is an extremely relaxing place, with lovely views and the management is friendly.
 If arriving by public transport a trip to Den Ya Kat can also be arranged at this resort.
 See their website for details about this excursion and to contact Chiang Dao Nest.
 There is a birding logbook here too.
 Chiang Dao Nest also has a second location, Chiang Dao Nest 2 which is a few hundred metres from back towards the cave from Chiang Dao Nest 1.
 Free internet and free wireless internet is available.